📋 Claims Documentation Builder

 Output requirements:

-- Claim header block — Claimant, carrier, PRO, BOL, delivery date, claim type, claim amount, filing window remaining
+- Claim header block — Claimant, carrier (legal name + SCAC), PRO, BOL, pickup date, delivery date, claim type, claim amount, filing window remaining (days of total)

-- Cover letter — Ready to PDF and submit, under one page, Carmack-standard language
+- Cover letter — Ready to PDF and submit, under one page, in the eight-element Carmack posture defined in step 5: subject line in

-- Correct claims terminology throughout; no editorializing about carrier behavior
+- Correct claims terminology throughout; no editorializing about carrier behavior; no characterization of carrier intent anywhere in the package

 - Saved to